Arts Council Collection

 Arts Council Film Collection

-The Arts Council Film Collection is a national collection of arts films.
-It includes approximately 400-500 documentary and performance films funded or co-funded by the Arts Council between 1953, and 1998.
+The Arts Council Film Collection includes approximately 450 documentary and performance films funded or co-funded by the Arts Council between 1953 and 1998.
+It is a collection of national and international significance.

 Arts Council Poetry Collection